comp500/scoop-comp500/README.md

 - MultiMC may not have all folders persisted properly, must test further
 - Syncplay could use an install/uninstall script for lua plugin
 - Move installers/uninstallers into single files, to increase download speed
+- Add licenses
+- Fix all homepage urls, use seperate ones for checkver